Nerdy-Austin/Nerdy-Austin/README.md

 - Hi, I’m Austin (@Nerdy-Austin).
 - I’m interested in Python, C#, scripting (Bash/Python), SQL, and learning new things.
 - I blog about the stuff I'm working on at https://austinsnerdythings.com
-- 🌱 I’m currently learning Swift and NoSQL (mongodb)
+- I’m currently learning Swift and NoSQL (mongodb)
-- 📫 How to reach me email me at austin at nerdyaustin dot com.
+- How to reach me: email me at austin at nerdyaustin dot com.

 <!---
 Nerdy-Austin/Nerdy-Austin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.